Cluster properties of heavy nuclei predicted with the Barcelona-Catania-Paris-Madrid energy density functional: Methods

 In this expression, $\erot$ represents the energy gained by restoring rotational symmetry, which can be effectively computed employing the recipe from Ref.~\cite{Egido2004}. $\zpe$ is the energy correction associated to quantum fluctuations in the collective degree of freedom $Q_{30}$, which is computed consistently with the collective inertia scheme~\cite{Reinhard1975,Ring1980}:

 being the overlaps

-Finally, the action integral defined in \eqc{eq:action} is computed between the classical turning points $a$ and $b$ determined by the condition $\meff = E_0$, where $E_0$ represents the zero-point energy associated to the quantum motion of the nucleus along the collective degrees of freedom.
+Finally, the action integral defined in \eqc{eq:action} is computed between the classical turning points $a$ and $b$ determined by the condition $\veff = E_0$, where $E_0$ represents the ground-state value of $\veff(Q_{30})$ plus the zero-point energy associated to the quantum motion of the nucleus along the collective degrees of freedom.
 This quantity is usually treated as a free parameter in order to reproduce spontaneous fission lifetimes.
 In this work, we will study the impact of $E_0$ in the predicted $\tsf$ by varying its value between 1.0 and 1.5~MeV.

 To compute the effective potential energy $\veff(Q_{30})$ and collective inertias $\meff(Q_{30})$ entering in \eqc{eq:action}, we employ the BCPM EDF\@.
 For a comprehensive discussion regarding the details and applications of this interaction, we refer to the recent review from Baldo~\emph{et~al.}~\cite{Baldo2023}.
 Here, we just recap the basic ingredients of the functional: \begin{itemize} \item A bulk or volume term is given by two fifth order polynomials of the proton and neutron densities.
 One of the polynomial is fitted to reproduce the binding energy per nucleon in symmetric nuclear matter, while the other uses the pure neutron matter equation of state.
 For intermediate situations, a quadratic term proportional to $\beta=\rho_{n}-\rho_{p}$ is used to connect both polynomials. \item A surface term, obtained from the Hartree potential of a finite range Gaussian. \item A spin-orbit potential adopting the same form as the ones of Gogny or Skyrme interactions, with a standard spin-orbit strength adapted to the effective mass of BCPM being equal to the bare mass. \item A Coulomb term, with two contributions, one the traditional Hartree term derived from the Coulomb potential and the other the Slater local approximation to Coulomb exchange. \end{itemize} The kinetic energy is computed using the standard quantum mechanic expression.